Birches Head Academy - Organisations

 Cognition and Learning

 We recognise that some children may need additional support beyond Quality First Teaching and appropriate differentiation.
-Experienced support staff provide 1:1 and small group teaching across the curriculum along with additional support in lessons for identified students.
+Experienced support staff provide 1:1 and small group teaching across the curriculum along with additional support in lessons for identified pupils.
 Where necessary, professional advice is sought from SEND Services or Educational Psychology to identify need and suitable strategies and interventions.

 Social, Emotional and Mental Health